Security Testing Guide

 • Reviews a company’s IT security policies and procedures, evaluating their compliance with regulatory standards.

-• Investigates if all mandatory software, network, and hardware security controls are in place and meet regulatory requirements.
+• Investigates if all mandatory software security controls are in place and meet regulatory requirements.

 • Offers mitigation guidance.